Compensation principle

 In welfare economics, the compensation principle refers to a decision rule used to select between pairs of alternative feasible social states.
 One of these states is the hypothetical point of departure ("the original state").
-According to the compensation principle, if the prospective gainers could compensate (any) prospective losers and leave no one worse off, the alternate state is to be selected (Chipman, 1987, p.
-524).
+According to the compensation principle, if the prospective gainers could compensate (any) prospective losers and leave no one worse off, the alternate state is to be selected.
 An example of a compensation principle is the Pareto criterion in which a change in states entails that such compensation is not merely feasible but required.
 Two variants are: